KhalidElSayed/android_instacam/README.md

 Latter one is supposed to be used for final image constitution eventually.

-Application icon used within .APK installation file and on Google Play -market, is taken from icon pack by (Yanko Andreev)[http://yankoa.deviantart.com/].
+Application icon used within .APK installation file and on Google Play -market, is taken from icon pack by [Yanko Andreev](http://yankoa.deviantart.com/).
 From his MetroDroid icon pack to be more precise - which is released under Creative Commons -license and legal to use under non-commercial applications.